Skip to Content

 Wear your bathing suit because you’ll have lots of opportunities to cool off in Lake Champlain, and if eight miles isn’t enough, you can continue north on the Island Line Trail into the Lake Champlain Islands and beyond.

-The Burlington Bike Path is open to walkers and joggers if you don’t have a bike of your own, or you can rent a bike for an afternoon or weekend.
+If you don’t have a bike, the Burlington Bike Path is open to walkers and joggers.
+You can also rent a bike for an afternoon or weekend.
 For more information on the Burlington Bike Path and the surrounding parks, check out Enjoy Burlington.

 Look for Lake Champlain’s Lovable Lake Monster